Protecting the land we value most

 Next steps for the land management and biodiversity conservation reforms

-The government aims to introduce the legislation into the Parliament in October 2016.
+The government aims to introduce the legislation into the Parliament by the end of 2016.

 Subject to Parliament passing the proposed legislation, the government will commence the new laws in two stages in 2017.